 I watched as lives played out before me.
 I watched as smiles moved across faces, feet cut underneath the basket, and memories were implanted.
 I watched from the crowd.
 I watched as some of the toughest people I know came face to face with their destiny and adversity simultaneously.

 There have been times in my career, many times actually where I sit in my car or drive around for hours coming off the high of paying witness to someone’s hard work play out on the big stage.
 I believe firmly in destiny and I believe in those moments my energy is highest, it is because I was watching in real-time life collide with someone’s destiny.

-You can see on their face determination but also you can watch their eyes seeking for the truth in the moment, the bigger why.
+You can see on their face determination but also you can watch their eyes seeking the truth at the moment, the bigger why.
 Maybe, you as an athlete have felt it too.
-I believe sometimes it is manifested in a PR you never imagined, a runners high, a shooting streak that can’t be stopped, but sometimes you see it in the way I have in the last year… you see it even beyond an actual outcome.
+I believe sometimes it is manifested in a PR you never imagined, a runner high, a shooting streak that can’t be stopped, but sometimes you see it in the way I have in the last year… you see it even beyond an actual outcome.

 when you leave home to go to college and you call both places home.
 You know you belong in both but it is impossible to inhabit both at the same time.
 Spencer knew he belonged on

 the court but more than that he knew that he belonged on the bench.
 He did not belong there because of injury, contrary to what many think.
 He belonged there because as he sat there sharing in the season with his team mates, being a leader from the sidelines, he realized his true destiny.
 He knew no matter the outcome for him in sports that he was born to be a leader.
 He knew that this stage was done and as the lights went off he knew his role had ended for basketball but not as a leader.